-Emerging trends in collective bargaining
+1. Emerging trends in collective bargaining

-- (i) The institution of collective bargaining is being decentralized and being replaced by unit performing, individual banning and commercial bargaining collaborative burpaing. - (ii) Labour law has also influenced collective bargaining and provide for tripartite settlement. - (iii) Courts and Tribunal interferes in the area of collective bargaining by providing ruling to workers and employers.
+- 1 The institution of collective bargaining is being decentralized and being replaced by unit performing, individual banning and commercial bargaining collaborative burpaing. - 1 Labourlaw has also influenced collective bargaining and provide for tripartite settlement. - (i) Courts and Tribunal interferes in thearea of collective bargaining by providing ruling to workers and employers.

 Collective bargaining has now become a highly technical and complex job, almost a profession, requiring the services of bargaining specialists possessing an intimate knowledge of the needs of industry as well as of workers.
 Factual data pertinent to agreements has to be collected and interpreted.
-The small bargaining unit is not only highly defensive and circumscribed in outlook but lock the resources needed to making the bargaining effective.
+The small bargaining unit is not onlyhighly defensive and circumscribed in outlook but lock the resources needed to making the bargaining effective.
 It is this context that larger bargaining units industry wide or national can play a key role in the bargaining process.